-A sheep farm of about 0.9 hectares with building covering 920 sq.m was bought in Ponor Mountain near the village of Zasele.
+A sheep farm of about 4 hectares with building covering 920 sq.m was bought in Ponor Mountain near the village of Zasele.
 The purchase of the building is co-financed by LIFE+ project in which FWFF is a partner of Bulgarian Society for the Protection of Birds.
 Within the current RSG project the land was bought and the renovation of the building is included.

-The area is an important refuge for the globally threatened Saker Falcon (Aquila helica) one of the nests is not far from the FWFF's sheep farm.
+The area is an important refuge for the globally threatened Saker Falcon (Falco cherrug) one of the last known territories of the species is not far from the FWFF's sheep farm.
 The grazing is important especially in the spring and summer to keep the grass low and to maintain the habitat for the Eropean Suslik (Spermophilus cittelus) that is the main prey item for the Saker Falcon and is Globally threatened it self too.
 The number of the sheep recently kept by FWFF in this farm is 190 sheep.